You are here

 The approach of this project is to use and supplement the substantial amount of human genetic data available from people with T2D — or at risk for developing T2D — to identify and validate novel molecules and pathways as targets for therapeutic development.
 Genetic data paired with information on gene expression and epigenomics in relevant tissues, combined with clinical information, can provide clues about the function of genetic changes within an individual’s genome that increases one’s risk for developing T2D.
 After identifying DNA regions that might be critical for the development or progression of T2D, researchers will intensively analyze these DNA regions in targeted populations.
 They will be looking for rare individuals whose genetic inheritance may provide a model of what targeted drug might achieve.
 In addition to leading to potential drug targets, this research will add to the foundational understanding of T2D.

-Researchers are building a database of DNA sequence, functional genomic and epigenomic information, and clinical data from studies on type 2 diabetes and its cardiac and renal complications, involving 100,000 – 150,000 individuals.
-The data set and analytical tools will be accessible to academic and industry researchers to identify and validate changes in DNA that spur the onset of diabetes, alter disease severity, speed or slow disease progression, or have a protective effect.
+Researchers have built a public database, the T2D Knowledge Portal, of DNA sequence, functional genomic and epigenomic information, and clinical data from studies on type 2 diabetes and its cardiac and renal complications.
+The data set and analytical tools were made available in October 2015, and are accessible to academic and industry researchers to identify and validate changes in DNA that spur the onset of diabetes, alter disease severity, speed or slow disease progression, or have a protective effect.
+In 2016, the Portal online library and discovery engine greatly expanded data and search capabilities to accelerate the pace of scientific advancement.
+Simplified, customizable navigation of aggregated data from research supported by the NIH and other institutions facilitates new understanding of diabetes by increasing users’ ability to share and evaluate content.

-As the Knowledge Portal is being mined and analyzed, the partnership will seek to fill in data gaps by executing specific analyses of the data.
-Specifically, researchers will investigate targets of particular interest by sequencing DNA from select individuals.
+As the Knowledge Portal is being mined and analyzed, the partnership is seeking to fill in data gaps by executing specific analyses of the data.
+Specifically, researchers are investigating targets of particular interest by sequencing DNA from select individuals.
 For example, a DNA change that occurs in few individuals but has a significant effect on disease risk or progression can provide clues about the biological processes underlying the disease and uncover possible therapeutic targets.

 The steering committee (SC) for T2D is comprised of representatives from NIH, FNIH, participating companies, and non-profit organizations.
 The SC meets on a regular basis and is responsible for monitoring ongoing progress towards milestones.
 The SC operates under the direction of the overall AMP executive committee comprised of representatives from NIH, FNIH, participating companies, the Food and Drug Administration, and non-profit organizations.